metricly/metricly-docs/content/api/api-cli.md

 alwaysopen: false
 pre: ""
 ---
-Metricly strongly encourages you to use the CLI when interacting with our API.
+Virtana strongly encourages you to use the CLI when interacting with our API.
 The CLI has built-in commands and help information, offering a guided experience when interacting with endpoints.
-You can create, delete, list, or get several of the features inside Metricly through the CLI without having to worry about structuring the JSON payload exactly right.
+You can create, delete, list, or get several of the features inside CloudWisdom through the CLI without having to worry about structuring the JSON payload exactly right.

 ## Installation